 My son is a pretty big chess fan.
-So he was glad when I told him this story.
+So he was delighted when I told him this story.

-Legend has it that Sissa from India invented chess.
-He presented his new invention to his king.
-The king was very pleased with this entertaining game, and offered Sissa a gift.
-The king let Sissa name his gift.
+Legend has it that chess was invented by Sissa from India.
+He presented his new creation to the king, who was highly entertained by the game and offered Sissa a gift.
+The king allowed Sissa to choose his own reward.

-Sissa proposed a humble gift.
-He wanted 1 grain of rice on the first square of the chessboard, 2 grains of rice on the second square, 4 grains on the third square and so on.
-The number of grains doubles each time until the last square.
+Sissa made a modest request for his gift.
+He asked for a single grain of rice on the first square of the chessboard, two grains on the second square, four grains on the third square, and so on.
+The number of grains would double each time until the final square was reached.

-“There are 8 rows and 8 columns on a chessboard.” my son says.
+My son chimed in, “There are 8 rows and 8 columns on a chessboard.”

-Son got a piece of paper and started his calculation.
-While he was calculating the 25th square, he said, “The number is getting really big, pretty fast!”.
-At square 25, the number stood at 16777216 – that’s 16 million.
+Son grabbed a sheet of paper and began his computation.
+As he reached the 25th square, he exclaimed, “The number is growing very large, very quickly!”
+For the 25th square, the number stood at 16,777,216 – that’s 16 million.

-“It’s 18 Quintillion!”
-I told him.
-“Do you know how big that number is?”
+“It’s 18 quintillion!”
+I said.
+“Do you know how massive that number is?”

-Right now, the entire world produces 500 million tons of rice each year, that’s 500 billion Kilograms.
-Each kilogram contains about 50,000 grains of rice.
-In short, 18 quintillion grains of rice is more than the total world rice production for more than 737 years!
+“At present, the global rice production amounts to 500 million tons annually, which equals 500 billion kilograms.
+Each kilogram comprises approximately 50,000 grains of rice.
+Therefore, 18 quintillion grains of rice surpasses the entire world rice output for over 737 years!”
+I explained.

 Power of the numbers

-The takeaway of the story is that numbers are magic and carry special power.
+The takeaway of the story is that numbers are magical and powerful.
 Math is the tool to harness this power.